- Program Details

-We have a committed group of nine family physicians on our faculty who provide maternity care in their own practices and serve as hospital attendings.
-Three family doctors in this group are fellowship trained and two are currently doing C-sections.
+We have a committed group of ten family physicians on our faculty who provide maternity care in their own practices and serve as hospital attendings.
+Two family doctors in this group are fellowship and are currently doing C-sections.
 In addition, our faculty includes a long term OB/Gyn physician who has been very supportive of resident education.

 Gynecology teaching is a major part of every resident’s office practice, with many opportunities to learn well woman care, provide contraception, treat STDs and manage common gynecologic problems.
 Procedural training includes IUD insertion, endometrial biopsies, cervical cryotherapy and removal of skin lesions.
 One month in the second year is devoted to gynecological training that includes working with the OB/Gyn physician at Family Medicine and with community gynecologists learning about Gyn specialty areas including Urogynecology and Reproductive Genetics.

 Durng their GYN rotation, residents are scheduled to do colposcopies, IUD insertions, cervical cryotherapy and endometrial biopsies in the Colposcopy Clinic held one afternoon each week.
 The clinic is staffed by two family medicine faculty, both of whom have extensive experience in doing colposcopy.
 Given the large numbers of female patients in most primary care practices, family physicians that are able to do these procedures are in high demand and are able to offer a valuable service to their patients.